gwbond/anime-studio/README.md

 anime-studio
 ============

-Anime Studio scripts and examples.
+Anime Studio scripts and projects.
+See the [wiki](https://github.com/gwbond/anime-studio/wiki) for details.